 In the same way as for onshore wind and PV (see section 5.2.1.1), the FPS Economy will consolidate a forecast for the installed biomass production capacity after consultation with the regions.
-For CHP and waste, the forecast of the installed capacity will be based on the information available in the Elia production database.
+For CHP, waste, and smaller production units the forecast of the installed capacity will be based on the information available in the Elia production database.
 Only projects communicated to Elia that are in a sufficiently advanced phase in their development will be taken into account in the analysis.